-The Company is dedicated to safeguarding Shareholder

-interests and is committed to creating long-term value by upholding the highest standards of Corporate Governance.

-The Company is committed to facilitating the following rights for its Shareholders:
+The Company is dedicated to safeguarding interests of all its Stakeholders including Shareholders and is unwavering in its commitment to creating long-term value by adhering to the highest standards of Corporate Governance.
+We are committed to facilitating the following rights for our shareholders:

-- Providing a fair opportunity to consider and approve key business decisions in accordance with the Companies Act, 2013 ('the Act') and the SEBI Listing Regulations. - Ensuring the timely and regular submission of relevant, sufficient, and reliable information to enable active participation in the corporate governance process. - Offering opportunities to interact with the Board and Management during general meetings. - Maintaining effective vigil and grievance redressal mechanisms. - Providing platforms for voting on key resolutions. - Making timely and relevant financial and non-financial disclosures. - Ensuring easy access to pertinent information.
+- Offering a fair opportunity to consider and approve critical business decisions in alignment with the Companies Act, 2013 ('the Act') and the SEBI Listing Regulations. - Ensuring the timely and regular dissemination of relevant, sufficient, and reliable information, empowering shareholders to actively participate in the corporate governance process. - Providing opportunities to engage with the Board and Management during the general meetings. - Maintaining effective vigilance and grievance redressal mechanisms. - Offering platforms for voting on key resolutions, ensuring shareholders have a voice in major decisions. - Making timely and pertinent financial and nonfinancial disclosures. - Ensuring easy access to critical information for all shareholders.

-The Company engages with Shareholders through various channels, including letters, emails, public advertisements, notices, stock exchange intimations, and website updates.
+Further, the Company engages with shareholders through multiple channels, including letters, emails, public advertisements, newsletter, notices, stock exchange notifications, and website updates, fostering open and transparent communication.